Clinical Neuropsychology II

-An paper, which appeared in the peer reviewed literature, is assigned by the MO.
+A paper, which appeared in the peer reviewed literature, is assigned by the Instructor a week before presentation.
 The student has to present the paper in class or write a brief, critical synopsis of the paper that is graded by the MO.

 A topic is assigned by the MO.
 Groups made of two students each have to summarise the relevant literature in a written essay.
 The assignment involves searching, reading and summarising coherently a corpus of published literature in way which demonstrates the relevance of the reviewed studies to issue highlighted in the assignment.

 Teaching and Learning Strategy

-The lectures will include both student lead presentations as well as a traditional format lectures by one of the Instructors.
-The student lead presentations will overview a single published study.
-The paper is assigned to the students presenting a week before the schedules presentation.
+Classes include both student lead presentations as well as a formal lectures delivered by one of the Instructors.
+The student lead presentations overview a single published study.
+The paper is assigned to the students presenting a week before the scheduled presentation.
 The students presenting have to generate a summary of the paper that they will overview in class in a power point file.
 Thus, students have the opportunity to hear a summaries of recently published papers concerning the epidemiology, pathology, clinical presentation and treatment of a number of neurological disorders that are commonly seen by clinical neuropsychologists and this become familiarised with the format and methodologies used in clinical studies

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance